refacktor/ec2-spotter/README.md

 # Notable Forks

 If you have any issues with the 'classic' implementation, check out Slav Ivanov's fork at https://github.com/slavivanov/ec2-spotter - it is fully productionalized, including more exhaustive documentation and active discussion at his blog, while removing support for the '24x7' concept.

+# Commercial Alternatives

+ElastiGroup (https://spotinst.com/products/elastigroup/) appears to cover a lot of the same ground as ec2spotter, and more, in a commercial offering.
+We have no relationship with the company offering ElastiGroup, and have not evaluated their product.